 This world is hard.
 God is not.

-Is life still hard?
-Of course it is.
+If you’re alive, you know that life is hard.
 This world is getting more corrupt even as I type.
-But I don’t have to be scared of tomorrow, because I have God on my side.
-He has carried me through abuse, rape, suicide attempts, and the list goes on.
+And there was a point in time that the fear of tomorrow dictated my life and paralyzed me.
+But that is no longer the case because of the God I have come to know and trust.
+He has carried me through valleys I would never have come out of alone.
 He has defied opinions and statistics that said I could never fully recover.
 Not only am I able to walk in the confidence of knowing I will always be able to get back up after being knocked down, but also the truth that because of Him I can then stand stronger than before.
-This isn’t wishful thinking.
-It’s a solid, guaranteed fact in a life with God.
-There is no other way to explain how I am where I am today.
+It isn’t wishful thinking.
+It’s a solid, guaranteed reality when God is involved.
+There is no other way to explain how I am where I am today other than His grace and love.

 God isn’t afraid of our messes, and He loves us enough to meet us wherever we are.

 We are also often given the impression that God only loves us, or wants anything to do with us, if we clean up our lives beforehand.
 There are certain sins that we can’t come back from, right?
 Wrong.
 Let me assure you that if this were true, this girl would NOT be writing this article.
 Sin is still no stranger, nor will I ever be in a place of perfection.
 My human nature frequently gets the best of me and I am constantly messing up.
 But the way God loves us has nothing to do with us and everything do with who He is.

 God knew everything we would ever do, good and bad, before He created us.
 He knew that we would doubt Him, run from Him, and sin against Him.
 But guess what?
 He still created us.
 He loved us then and He loves us just as much right now.